MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Design_for_Digital_Fabrication__Laser_Cutting_/!index.md

 Now we will leverage the power of the OpenNest plugin to pack our slices optimally onto the cutting plane.
 This is an important step in the preparation process, aimed at maximizing material usage and minimizing waste.

-Once you have your slices oriented flat on the cutting plane with the 'Pack Objects' component, it's time to initiate the nesting process using the main 'OpenNest' component.
+Once you have your slices oriented flat on the cutting plane with the **Pack Objects** component, it's time to initiate the nesting process using the main **OpenNest** component.

 ![packing_panels_script.png](packing_panels_script.png)

-The 'OpenNest' component takes several inputs, but we will primarily focus on four of them:
+The **OpenNest** component takes several inputs, but we will primarily focus on four of them:

 1. **Sheets:** The surface of the cutting plane with the correct dimensions for the desired laser cutter.